 - ¼ cup chopped fresh cilantro (for garnish)

-In a large pot, warm the oil over medium heat.
+In a large pot, warm the oil or filtered water over medium heat.
 Add the onion, garlic, carrots, ginger, jalapeño, and cumin.
 Stir to combine and cook for about 5 minutes, until onion is soft.

 To the pot, add the soaked mung beans (after draining them).
 Pour in the cashew milk (recipe below) and vegetable broth then bring to a boil.
 Reduce heat to low and cook for 15-20 minutes, until mung beans are soft.

-The last 5 minutes add the shredded coconut, salt and squeeze lime juice over top.
+The last 5 minutes add the shredded coconut, salt or sumac and squeeze lime juice over top.

 Serve with cilantro garnish.
 Delightful over brown rice.